GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-03-19 01:46:43 IST
+This content is dynamically generated in Indian Time (IST): 2025-03-19 02:02:29 IST

 Current Weather in Coimbatore:
-Temperature: 24.97 °C
+Temperature: 26.88 °C
-Condition: clear sky
+Condition: mist